RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Error Mitigation Design

 \subsubsection{Errors in Weight Arrays}

 A similar mechanism is deployed to detect and mitigate errors in weight arrays associated with each PE.
 However, because the access timing to the weights array is more critical and weights are stored in a more compact representation, the detection and mitigation steps are implemented differently.
+Unlike inputs, which move from track to track along the chain, weights are stationary at PE level and are reused multiple times.
+This means that after scanning all weights, the tracks need to be returned to the initial weight.
+To minimize the number of shifts, weight values are distributed both within and across multiple racetracks.
+Weight racetracks are provisioned with multiple read/write heads (5 in our design).
+Data layout is such that all read heads across all tracks can access all the bits of a single weight simultaneously.

-Unlike the input racetrack chain, access to the weight arrays does not require a write cycle, so an update to EDC code is not feasible.
+Also, unlike the input racetrack chain, access to the weight arrays does not require a write cycle, so an update to EDC code is not feasible.
 We instead store a fixed EDC pattern of "01010" at the rightmost edge of the weight tracks as shown in Figure \ref{Fig.:error_det}.
 Error detection logic detects an overshift error when the current EDC bit does not match the expected value.
 For instance, in the initial state, the read heads are aligned with bits from weight $W_0$ and the error detection logic expects to read "0" from the EDC.
-Note that weights are interleaved both within and across racetracks such that all read heads across all tracks can access all the bits of a single weight simultaneously.

 At time $t_1$ a correct shift takes place and $W_1$ can be read.
 At time $t_2$ an overshift error occurs and weight $W_3$ is read instead of $W_2$.
 A recovery mechanism similar to the one for inputs could be employed.
 This would require doubling the number of read heads in each track and extra logic.
 Since weight storage in RNNFast is substantial, the overhead would be nontrivial.
 We can, however, avoid this extra overhead by leveraging the observation that replacing the incorrect weight with "zero" yields very little loss in output accuracy compared to error-free execution.
 This is in contrast with using the erroneous weight, which can be a large value.
 The following cycle at $t_3$, the shift controller will not shift because the track is already aligned for accessing the next weight.